 Sirius XM Holdings engages in extensive marketing efforts across a broad range of media to attract and retain subscribers and listeners to its services.
 Sirius XM Holdings employs a wide variety of communications tools as part of its marketing campaigns, including telemarketing efforts and email solicitations.
 The effectiveness of its marketing efforts is affected by a broad range of factors, including creative and execution factors.
-Sirius XM Holdings' ability to reach consumers with radio and television advertising, direct mail materials, email solicitations and telephone calls is an important part of its efforts and a significant factor in the effectiveness of its marketing.
-If Sirius XM Holdings is unable to reach consumers through email solicitations or telemarketing, including as a result of "spam" and email filters, call blocking technologies, consumer privacy regulations or "do-not-call" or other marketing regulations, its marketing efforts will be adversely affected.
+Sirius XM Holdings' ability to reach consumers with radio and television advertising, performance and digital media, direct mail materials, email solicitations and telephone calls is an important part of its efforts and a significant factor in the effectiveness of its marketing.
+If Sirius XM Holdings is unable to reach consumers through email solicitations or telemarketing, including as a result of "spam" and email filters, call blocking technologies, restriction in digital media on identifying users, such as limits on "cookies," consumer privacy regulations or "do-not-call" or other marketing regulations, its marketing efforts will be adversely affected.
 A decline in the effectiveness of its marketing efforts could have an adverse impact on its operations and financial condition.